zahra-choksi/news_app/README.md

 - **Cubit**: A lightweight version of BLoC, suitable for simpler use cases.

 BLoC simplifies the UI by removing business logic, making the application more modular and testable.
 It also provides a clear separation between the UI and business logic.

-## Unit Testing

-Unit testing is a crucial aspect of software development, ensuring the reliability and stability of the codebase.

-Key testing libraries:

-- **bloc_test**: Facilitates testing BLoC components.
-- **mocktail**: Enables the creation of mock objects for testing.

-Unit tests in News4U cover various scenarios, including testing BLoC behavior, error handling, and data interactions.

 ## Libraries Used